fassko/fassko.github.io/_posts/2019-11-26-graphql-subscriptions.md

 ```

 Once this is done we use Apollo iOS SDK to auto-generate type-safe Swift code.
 Which can be used in our app.

+More about using Apollo iOS SDK you can read in previous [post](/graphql-ios-swift/).

 ## Setting up the client